Transfers news: Man United approach Dembele & David Silva to join Lazio

 And finally, Bayern Munich have said they will listen to ‘fair’ offers for Thiago Alcantara, according to Bild.
 The Spanish midfielder is reportedly a transfer target for Liverpool.

-Bayern chairman Karl-Heinz Rummenigge admitted that Thiago, 29, told the club that he ‘wanted to do something new’ and said he will not stand in the midfielder’s way.
+Bayern chairman Karl-Heinz Rummenigge admitted that Thiago told the club that he ‘wanted to do something new.’
+The German champions he will not stand in the 29-year-old midfielder’s way in a ‘fair’ offer comes in.

 “If a club approaches us that is willing to pay a fair transfer fee, we will work on it,” Rummenigge said.